The Blossoming of the DC Peace Team

-It all started with a Friendship and a Collective Commitment to Peacebuilding!
+It all started with a friendship and a shared commitment to sustainable just peace!

-In 2010, Cortez McDaniel was serving as Community Change Agent at Phelps Stokes National Homecomers Academy (NHA) when he met Dr. Eli McCarthy, then Director of Social Justice at a local parish and professor at Georgetown University.
-Cortez, then a returning citizen who has just successfully completed a Homecomers program, was committed to rebuilding family and communities of support, including a community that would care for persons experiencing unsheltered homelessness around the McKenna Center.
-Prior to meeting Cortez, Eli was already involved in social justice and peacebuilding efforts and possessed an extensive community organizing experience.
-He had received rigorous training from the Nonviolent Peace Force, an organization that offers unarmed civilian peacekeeping and supports communities in conflict outside of the U.S.
+In 2010, Cortez McDaniel was a Community Change Agent at Phelps Stokes National Homecomers Academy (NHA) when he met Dr. Eli McCarthy, then Director of Social Justice at a local parish and professor at Georgetown University.
+As a returning citizen who had just completed a Homecomers program, Cortez was committed to rebuilding family and fostering communities of support.
+Such communities included one that would support persons experiencing unsheltered homelessness around the McKenna Center.
+Prior to meeting Cortez, Eli had been involved in social justice and peacebuilding efforts for years and possessed an extensive community organizing experience.
+He had also received rigorous training from the Nonviolent Peace Force, an organization that offers unarmed civilian peacekeeping and supports communities in conflict outside of the U.S.

-The two men shared their stories and discovered a common commitment to fostering a sustainable just peace in the city’s most violent and longstanding conflict zones.
-They discussed launching an experiment focusing on implementing peacebuidling strategies in Washington, DC and organized brainstorming sessions with local community members and peace activists to explore this idea.
+When sharing their stories, Eli and Cortez realized that they were both committed to advancing sustainable just peace in the city’s most violent conflict zones.
+They discussed the idea of working with the community to develop and implement more effective peacebuilding strategies in Washington, DC and met with several local community members and peace activists to further explore this idea.

 Continuous Community Engagement and Growth